plexil-group/plexil_docs/Appendices/NodeStateDiagrams.rst

 INACTIVE state
 --------------

-Nodes of all types in the INACTIVE nodes behave as follows.
+Nodes of all types in the INACTIVE state behave as follows.

 .. figure:: ../_static/images/Inactive-plexil4.png